jay-jay/4D-Twilio/README.md

 # 4D-Twilio
-A 4D Component for Twilio
+A 4D v14 Component for Twilio

+It will work with 4D v15 as well.
+Just convert this component.

 ## This component is under development....
-Use at your own risk....
+Test before using in production.

 ## Be sure that you have an active Twilio account.
 The following keys are required
 1. sid